elzouain/wap-auto-test/README.md

 # Installation

+1. Clone the repository `git clone https://github.com/elzouain/wap-auto-test.git`
-1. Go to this project's root directory.
+2. Change to this project's root directory `cd wap-auto-test`
-2. Install dependencies `pip install -r requirements.txt`
+3. Run `python3 -m venv .venv` to create the `./.venv/` directory.
+If you get an error, use `sudo apt install python3.10-venv` and try again.
+4. Change the executable permissions of the virtual environment activation script `sudo chmod 777 ./.venv/bin/activate`
-3. Activate the virtual environment `source ./.venv/bin/activate` (UNIX systems).
+5. Activate the virtual environment `source ./.venv/bin/activate` (UNIX systems).
-4. Optional: You might need to change executable permissions `sudo chmod 777 ./.venv/bin/activate` and try step 3 again.
+You should see `(.venv)` next to the terminal prompt.
+6. Within the virtual environment, install the necessary dependencies `pip install -r requirements.txt`
-5. Run `deactivate` to exit the virtual environment.
+7. To exit the virtual environment run `deactivate`.

 # Test Execution

 1. Open a terminal
 2. From the project root directory run `pytest -v --html=results/report.html`

 # Screenshots